lastefoto-ee/lastefoto-ee.github.io/content/en/project/cake smash/index.md

 4. photos in a bath (optional and if the baby is not afraid of water);
 5. 25 digital photos
 _if desired, the choice of photos for retouching is carried out by the Customer_
-6. all good photos with minimal color and light correction;
+6. all raw (unretouched) photos with minimal color and light correction;
 7. cake;
 8. balloons (10 pcs);
 9. consultation before and accompaniment during the photo shoot;